-The subject site is an ocean front lot located at 2108 East Oceanfront within the City of Newport Beach, Orange County (Exhibit No. 1).
-The lot size is 3,585 square feet and the City of Newport Beach Coastal Land Use Plan (CLUP) designates the site Single-Unit Residential Detached and the proposed project adheres to this designation.
-The project is located within an existing urban residential area, located between Newport Pier and the Santa Ana River.
+The subject site is a vacant ocean front lot located at 1204 West Oceanfront within the City of Newport Beach, Orange County (Exhibit No. 1).
+Currently, the site is used as additional yard area for the east adjacent (downcoast) residence located at 1200 West Oceanfront.
+The lot size is 3,416 square feet and the City of Newport Beach Coastal Land Use Plan (CLUP) designates the site Single-Unit Residential Detached and the proposed project adheres to this designation.
+The project is located within an existing urban residential area, located generally east of the Newport Pier.

-The site is a beachfront lot located between the first public road and the sea.
-There is a wide sandy beach (approximately 450-feet wide) between the subject property and the Pacific Ocean Due to its oceanfront location, the project site may be potentially exposed to the hazard of waves, erosion, storm conditions, sea level rise or other natural hazards.
+There is a wide sandy beach, approximately 450-feet wide, between the subject property and the Pacific Ocean.
+Due to its oceanfront location, the project site may be potentially exposed to the hazard of waves, erosion, storm conditions, sea level rise or other natural hazards.

-The applicant proposes to demolish an existing single-family residence and construction of a new 3,999 square foot, approximately 29-feet above finished grade, two-story single-family residence with an attached 515 square foot two (2)-car garage on a beach fronting lot (Exhibits No. 2-4).
-Additionally, the residence will have a 202 square foot below grade mechanical room.
-The foundation system will consist of footings and slab on grade.
-Hardscape and landscape work is also proposed.
-Grading will consist of 85 cubic yards of cut, 20 cubic yards of fill and 65 cubic yards of export to a location outside of the Coastal Zone.
+The applicants propose to construct a new 3,997 square foot, approximately 29-feet above finished grade, two-story single-family residence with an attached 500 square foot two (2)-car garage on a vacant beach fronting lot (Exhibits No. 2-4).
+Grading will consist of 393 cubic yards of cut, 566 cubic yards of fill and 173 cubic yards of import.

 The proposed project will not have an adverse effect on public access.
-The project site is located south of the portion of Ocean Front fronted by the City's paved beachfront public lateral access way (boardwalk).
+The project site is located on the inland portion of Oceanfront, which consists of the City's paved public lateral access way (boardwalk).
 The Commission has found through previous permit actions in this area that the City's setback in this area is acceptable for maintaining public access.
-The proposed project is consistent with the City's 10-foot required setback from the seaward property line.
-Vertical public access to this beach is available to the west at the "M" Street, street end.
-Lateral public access is available along the wide sandy beach seaward of the subject site (Exhibit #1).
-There are no existing or proposed encroachments on the public beach.
+The proposed project is consistent with the City's 8-foot required setback from the seaward property line.
+Vertical public access to this beach is available approximately 36-feet east (downcoast) of the project site at the end of 12th Street.
+Lateral public access is available along the boardwalk and wide sandy beach seaward of the subject site (Exhibit No.2).

-The applicant is proposing water quality improvements as part of the proposed project, consisting of rooftop and surface drainage directed to infiltration drain boxes.
+The applicants are proposing water quality improvements as part of the proposed project, consisting of rooftop and surface drainage directed to permeable areas and a trench drain, consistent with past Commission action.